Covid-19: 111 new cases, 436 in quarantine and 13 hospitalized

 Since the beginning of the pandemic, there have been 66,731 records, with 680 confirmed deaths.
 Currently, 436 people are in quarantine.

-According to the Coronavirus Contingency Committee update, the total number of new cases corresponds to just over 26% of the 425 tests performed in the last 24 hours.
+According to an update from the Coronavirus Contingency Committee, the total number of new cases corresponds to just over 26% of the 425 tests performed in the last 24 hours.

 Currently, 13 patients are hospitalized, 10 from Araraquara and three from Américo Brasiliense, Dourado and Matão.
 They are at São Paulo Hospital, Melhado Rear Unit and Américo Brasiliense State Hospital.